cyx233/PovertyAnalysis/README.md

 The feedback on each submission consists of two average scores - corresponding to the following combinations:
    * Random test / No abstension
    * Country Test / Abstension

 These will also appear on a class leaderboard.
 The name under which it appears is your team name.
 Please note that the asymmetric loss can be a value between -2 and 1, and appears in the leaderboard that way.
 In your evaluation test cases, this value is mapped to a number between 0 and 10 so that you don't get negative points.

 ## Number of Submissions Per Day
 Each group can make at most one submission per group member per 24 hour period.

+## Prizes

+The top scoring group from exach class (CSE255, DSC232R) will be given a certificate and a $500 prize.
+The prize will be given in the HDSI 5 years celebrations.